Gaming webinar part one: Levelling-up brand marketing strategies

 As CEO and Founder of a specialist technology PR agency, our very own Victoria Usher was ideally placed to co-host a recent Appetite Creative webinar entitled ‘How brands can level up their marketing strategies with gaming and esports.’

-With the COVID-19 pandemic pushing the gaming sector into overdrive, the webinar explored the opportunities for brands to capitalise on the gaming boom and interact with growing audiences while they are highly engaged.
+With the COVID-19 pandemic pushing the gaming sector into overdrive, the webinar discussed the opportunities for brands to capitalise on the gaming boom, explore esports advertising, and interact with growing audiences while they are highly engaged.

 This post recaps the first section of the webinar, where Victoria spoke with Jon Hook, VP of Publishing at BoomBit, James Draper, CEO and Founder at Bidstack, and Anil Mistry, Head of Gaming at Endemol, about perceptions of advertising in the gaming sector.
 Part two will feature highlights from the second half of the webinar where Jeremy King, CEO of Festival of Media and M&M Global, spoke with Jenny Stanley, Founder and MD of Appetite Creative about how brands can benefit from gamification, as well as Oliver Weingarten, CEO and Founder of LDN UTD about brand activations in esports.